whosonfirst/go-whosonfirst-pip/README.md

 [timing] contained: 0.115600
 ```

 These numbers are still a bit vague and misleading.
 For example it's not clear (because it hasn't been measured yet) where most of the work in that 0.1 seconds is happening.
 Is it reading the GeoJSON file?
-It is converting the file's geometry in to Polygon objects?
+It is converting the file's geometry in to Polygon object-interface-struct-things?
 It is actually testing a single coordinate against a giant bag of coordinates?
 I don't know, yet.

 ## See also